vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndX: 2
     textEndY: 9
     projectButtonText: ""
-    projectTitle: '"Handle with joy", in collaboration with Sarah Margnetti, DBKApaddok, Brussels, 2023'
+    projectTitle: Handle with joy, an exhibition in collaboration with Sarah Margnetti, DBKApaddok, Brussels, 2023
   - projectDescription: >-
       A collection of handmade rain hoods, three different models and in various colours.